Paul Edmonds

 Paul Richard Edmonds (born 1968) is a British jazz trumpeter and piano player, composer and teacher.
-Described as the best jazz trumpet player of his generation by the great Canadian trumpeter, Kenny Wheeler, he was a member of the National Youth Jazz Orchestra, Mike Westbrook Orchestra and Loose Tubes and performed at Ronnie Scott's Jazz Club both as a leader and sideman.
+He was a member of the National Youth Jazz Orchestra, Mike Westbrook Orchestra and Loose Tubes and performed at Ronnie Scott's Jazz Club both as a leader and sideman.

 Early career

 Born in Essex in 1968, Paul Edmonds moved to the south coast of England in 1977, at the age of 9.
 The same year he started to learn to play the trumpet and by the time he was 16 he was performing publicly with local groups.
 When he was 17 he joined the National Youth Jazz Orchestra and the following year won First Prize in the International Trumpet Guild's Jazz Improvisation Competition, the final of which was held at Ronnie Scott's Jazz Club in London.
 He then studied at the Guildhall School of Music and graduated in 1989.

 His early professional career was spent on the London jazz scene, playing with musicians including Jean Toussaint, Julian Arguelles, Iain Ballamy, Cleveland Watkiss, Julian Joseph, Jason Rebello, Simon Purcell, Clark Tracey and Alec Dankworth.
 He was also a member of the ground-breaking Loose Tubes collective.
 With Loose Tubes he played at venues throughout Britain and Europe between 1988 and 1990.